Some Callers May Ask About Free Coverage or Government Benefits

 How Agents Should Handle It

-This is part of live inbound selling.
+This is normal in live inbound selling.
+Experienced agents should:

-• Confidently explain what the coverage is
+• Confidently explain the specifics of the coverage

-• Position the product properly
+• Position the information appropriately

-Setting Proper Expectations
+Setting Clear Expectations

-• Questions may vary
+• Questions may differ

 • Assumptions may vary

-Updated on: 26/02/2026
+Updated on: 27/02/2026

 Was this article helpful?